AlbertovanEckeveld/Introduction-to-PHP/2. Syntax/README.md

 A PHP script can be placed anywhere in the document.

-A PHP script starts with <?php and ends with ?>:
+A PHP script starts with <? php and ends with ?>:

 ```
 <?php